Township-of-Clearmount/Municipal-Council/Foundational Statutory Instruments/Town Charter.md

 ### Section 607 - Intervention Rights of the District Attorney
 The District Attorney may intervene by right in any matter before any court which the Town or its people have interest in.

-## ARTICLE VII - THE CLEARMOUNT POLICE DEPARTMENT
+## Article VII - Clearmount Police Department

 ### Section 700 - Powers and Responsibilities of the Clearmount Police Department
 The Clearmount Police Department serves as the primary law enforcement agency within the Township of Clearmount.
 It is an essential function of the Clearmount Police Department to: